Byahye800/Devops-Learning-Linux/Bash-scripting/readme.md

 Bash is one of those skills that quietly transforms the way you work.

-Once you start using it, you realise how much smoother everything becomes — from simple tasks to full automation.
+Once you start using it, you realise how much smoother everything becomes from simple tasks to full automation.

 For anyone stepping into DevOps, Bash isn’t just another tool; it’s the language of the systems you’re trying to understand and control.

 This folder represents the early steps of learning that language.

-Every script here — whether it’s checking permissions, creating backups, or handling user input — reflects the kind of real tasks you’ll automate on Linux servers, cloud environments, and CI/CD pipelines.
+Every script here whether it’s checking permissions, creating backups, or how handling user input reflects the kind of real tasks you’ll automate on Linux servers, cloud environments, and CI/CD pipelines.

 Bash matters in DevOps because it helps you: